jart/blink/README.md

 Blink can be picky about which Linux binaries it'll execute.
-It may also be the case that your Linux binary will only run under Blink on Linux, but report errors if run under Blink on another platform, e.g. MacOS.
+It may also be the case that your Linux binary will only run under Blink on Linux, but report errors if run under Blink on another platform, e.g. macOS.
 In our experience, how successfully a program can run under Blink depends almost entirely on (1) how it was compiled, and (2) which C library it uses.
 This section will provide guidance on which tools will work best.